tsukinoko-kun/goreleasertest/README.md

 This is a template repo for CGO with [goreleaser](https://github.com/goreleaser/goreleaser).

 It builds binaries for Linux, Windows and macOS.
-All binaries are compiled on the target platform.
+All binaries are compiled on the target OS and CPU architecture.

 Linux builds use Zig to statically link musl-libc.